 We spent a hot, sunny afternoon playing in the blustery but warm North Sea.
 The undertow was fierce but we were under the watchful gaze of lifeguards the whole time.
 In the distance we could see the giant ferris wheel of Scheveningen, The Hague’s 4km pleasure beach.
 Wassenaar Beach has a smart, inviting cafe/restaurant, whose loos guests can use for free, and which cost 50c for everyone else.

 Duinrell’s in an excellent position for visiting other parts of Holland.
 We spent two mornings wandering the canals and bridges of Leiden, a historic University town just 15 minutes away by car.
-I’ll be writing shortly about our trip to the Windmill Museum there.
+I’ve written about things to see and do in Leiden here.
 We considered cycling to Leiden, but decided we’d wait a year or two first, as the children hadn’t cycled that far before.

 Duinrell to Amsterdam’s 45 minutes by car, and the holiday park’s also close to Gouda, Delft, the Hague, Rotterdam and the UNESCO world heritage windmills of Kinderdijk.
 D and I both agreed that it would have been very easy to have a two-week Duinrell holiday, without running out of things to do and places to see.
 I’ve written before about all the attractions for families in south Holland.
 Check out this feature to find out more.